AIRI-Institute/learn-to-follow/README.md

 python3 example.py
 ```

+The animation will be stored in the `renders` folder.

 It's recommended to set environment variable to restrict Numpy CPU threads to 1,  avoiding performance issues:

 ```bash